valuex/WinSwitch/README.md

 p  xx is to search Powerpnt with the title of xx f  xx is to search Explorer with the title of xx
 ```
-the above mentioned abbreviation is predefined in the program

 4. Switch among current process windows.
  - When the process has only one window, nothing will happen when press the HotKey .
  - When the process has only two windows, directly switch to the other one when press the HotKey .